Natural rubber: History

 The first use of rubber was by the indigenous cultures of Mesoamerica.
 The earliest archeological evidence of the use of natural latex from the Hevea tree comes from the Olmec culture, in which rubber was first used for making balls for the Mesoamerican ballgame.
 Rubber was later used by the Maya and Aztec cultures: in addition to making balls, Aztecs used rubber for other purposes, such as making containers and making textiles waterproof by impregnating them with the latex sap.

 Charles Marie de La Condamine is credited with introducing samples of rubber to the Académie Royale des Sciences of France in 1736, which he wrote as caoutchouc, from cahuchu in the language of the Manina people in Quito.
 In 1751, he presented a paper by François Fresneau to the Académie (published in 1755) that described many of rubber's properties.
 This has been referred to as the first scientific paper on rubber.
 In England, Joseph Priestley, in 1770, observed that a piece of the material was extremely good for rubbing off pencil marks on paper, hence the name "rubber".
 It slowly made its way around England.
 In 1764, François Fresnau discovered that turpentine was a rubber solvent.
 Giovanni Fabbroni is credited with the discovery of naphtha as a rubber solvent in 1779.
+Charles Macintosh also experimented with naphtha leading to his invention of waterproof rubberized fabric; the essence of his patent was the cementing of two thicknesses of cloth together with natural rubber.
 Charles Goodyear redeveloped vulcanization in 1839, although Mesoamericans had used stabilized rubber for balls and other objects as early as 1600 BC.